Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Part VI: Government Grant Recipients with Political Operations The taxpayer pipeline: $16.1 million in government grants flowing to organizations with political arms

-Part VII: Personnel Overlap and Dual Compensation The revolving door: When the same executives control “separate” charitable and political entities
+Part VII: Personnel Overlap and Dual Compensation The documented personnel flows: When the same executives control “separate” charitable and political entities

-Part VIII: The “Zero Employee” Operational Structure The impossible organizations: How entities report zero employees while managing hundreds of millions
+Part VIII: The “Zero Employee” Operational Structure The documented arrangements: How entities report zero employees while managing hundreds of millions

-Part IX: Regulatory Oversight Concerns When the referee plays for the team: Campaign Finance Board personnel with documented network connections
+Part IX: Regulatory Oversight Concerns Documented connections: Campaign Finance Board personnel with network relationships

 Part X: Investment Income and Scale Considerations The $5.57 billion question: Tax-free investment returns supporting political operations